CarolinElsner/Speech-Tokenization/Speech_Recognition/readme.md

-Watson Speech JavaScript SDK Examples
+Watson Speech JavaScript SDK Example (Folgt)
 =====================================

 This folder has example Node.js and Python servers to generate auth tokens and